blackducksoftware/hub-maven-plugin/README.md

     </properties>
 </profile>
 ```
-If you do create a profile to only contain the HUB configuration data then make sure that the profile is active in order for the properties to be available to the plugin during the build of the project.
+If you do create a profile to only contain the HUB configuration data, then make sure that the profile is active in order for the properties to be available to the plugin during the build of the project.

 You can include the profile to the list of active profiles by editing the activeProfiles element in the XML file.
 ```